master-hax/pixel-backup-gang/README.md

 ## usage

+### setup
-start a shell & navigate into the installation directory
+1. start a shell on the device & navigate to the installation directory
+    * from the device
-  * from the device: launch Termux, AOSP Terminal, or some other terminal app to run the scripts directly from the device
+      * launch [Terminal](https://android.googlesource.com/platform/packages/apps/Terminal/), [Termux](https://github.com/termux/termux-app), [JuiceSSH](https://play.google.com/store/apps/details?id=com.sonelli.juicessh), or some other terminal app
+      * allow sudo access to your terminal app in Magisk
+    * from a PC
-  * from a PC: run `adb shell`
+      * run `adb shell`
+      * allow sudo access to the shell process in Magisk
+1. run `./start_global_shell` to enter the global mount namespace
+    * you may not need this step if you use Magisk to force the global mount namespace

 ### mounting
 1. connect the ext4 formatted external drive to the pixel